 Arrest notifications in Liechtenstein: While some countries will automatically notify the nearest U.S. embassy or consulate if a U.S. citizen is detained or arrested in a foreign country, that might not always be the case.
 To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the U.S. Embassy in Bern as soon as you are arrested or detained in Liechtenstein.

-SPECIAL CIRCUMSTANCES: If you are going to participate in mountain activities (summer and winter) we strongly urge you to buy mountain search and rescue insurance.
+If you are going to participate in mountain activities (summer and winter) we strongly urge you to buy mountain search and rescue insurance.
 Alpine hazards such as avalanches and snow drifts, landslides and flooding, glacial crevasses, falling rocks, sun exposure, and sudden weather changes exist throughout the year.
 Follow the advice given by local authorities and guides, take note of weather forecasts and conditions, if possible, be in a team of two and inform someone of your plans.

 Costs of search and rescue operations are your, and/or your family’s responsibility.
 Search and rescue insurance coverage is available in Liechtenstein and Switzerland and a membership can be purchased at any Swiss or Liechtenstein post office.
 The Swiss National Rescue organization (REGA) coordinates search and rescue operations throughout Europe.
 You may also purchase a membership by visiting their website for further information.
-(An iphone app is even available.)
+(An iPhone app is also available.)
 Search and Rescue coverage must not be confused with your travel insurance.
 REGA membership will not medevac you back to the United States (this insurance is solely for search and rescue operations within Europe).

-LGBT Rights: Lesbian, gay, bisexual, and transgender (LGBT) individuals enjoy full rights in Liechtenstein.
+LGBT RIGHTS: Lesbian, gay, bisexual, and transgender (LGBT) individuals enjoy full rights in Liechtenstein.
 The LGBT community is protected by anti-discrimination laws, and there are no legal or governmental impediments to the organization of LGBT events.
 For further information on LGBT travel, please read our Information for LGBT Travelers page.

-Accessibility: While in Liechtenstein, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
+ACCESSIBILITY: While in Liechtenstein, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
 Certain difficulties may be encountered for people with disabilities, and Liechtenstein is in the process of improving its facilities.
 Most cantons have already implemented some provisions for persons with disabilities, but there is no country-wide standard.
 A new law in Liechtenstein states that all new buildings and restaurants must be made wheelchair accessible.
-To date, experts estimate that 50% percent of public buildings are now wheelchair accessible.
+To date, experts estimate that 50 percent of public buildings are now wheelchair accessible.